ChiefMetDing/stocks-analysis/README.md

 ## Project Overview

 ## Results
+The analysis results show that the best performers from 2017 to 2018 are ENPH, SEDG and RUN.

+The refactored script can run the analysis as fast as 0.0234 second, which is only 17.6% of the time spent by the script before refactored.

 ### Stocks Performance in 2017 and 2018
 2017 was a bullish year for most of the stocks on the list, as shown in the table below (*Table 1*).
 A third of the stocks doubled their prices in the end of the year.
 DQ performed the best among all the stocks listed, with 199.4% return rate.
 However, the total daily volume of DQ was the lowest in the list.
 35,796,200 made DQ being not so reliable.
 TERP performed the worst in 2017 with -7.2% return, being the only stock had negative return.